alex-ruehe/alex-ruehe/README.md

 ### Hi there 👋

+- 🐍 I love Python
-- 🔭 I’m currently working on internal tools for my employer
+- 🔭 I’m currently working on data platforms for my employer
-- 📖 I’m currently re-reading Designing Data-Intensive Applications
+- 📖 I’m re-reading Designing Data-Intensive Applications
+- 💻 I like to try all kinds of shenanigans
 - 😄 Pronouns: he / him